 La Boheme Charters offers half day, full day, and sunset charters.
 The Gulfstar 60, La Boheme, is located at the Virgin Gorda Yacht Harbour of Spanish Town, Virgin Gorda, British Virgin Islands.
 Contact us at any time to arrange for the day sail of your choice.
 If you do not have snorkel equipment, we can provide it for you.
 We also provide beach towels.
 Just show up with your bathing suits and sun block and you should be all set!
-La Boheme has an open bar in which you can help yourself.
 Bottled water, juice, soda, beer, and wine are available.
-Hors d'oeuvres are served which may consist of Brie en Croute with crackers, conch fritters, and a fruit platter.
-You can bring a lunch, but it is highly recommended that you dine at one of the many restaurants at the various anchorages.
+Hors d'oeuvres are served which may consist of Hot Artichoke Dip with crackers, conch fritters, and a fruit platter.
 The day sail can be tailored to your liking.
 You can make arrangements prior to the trip or simply board the boat and let the captain help you decide on a whim.

 Half Day Charters

 Morning half day charters start at 8:30 and end at 12:30.
 Afternoon half day charters begin at 1:30 and end at 5:30.